-- P As soon as the baby is born: - o Dry. - Warm. - Maintain airway. - Place in the sniffing position (1" towel under shoulders). - Suction infant until airway is clear. - P If the newborn delivers with meconium-stained amniotic fluid, but is vigorous, with strong respirations, good muscle tone, and heart rate > 100 BPM; follow the same suctioning procedures as for infants with clear fluid. - P If the newborn delivers with meconium-stained amniotic fluid and is depressed, has poor respiratory effort, decreased muscle tone, or heart rate < 100 BPM; suction before taking other resuscitative steps. - P Bulb suctioning is preferred.
+- P As soon as the baby is born: - o Dry and warm. - o Maintain airway.
+Place in the sniffing position (1" towel under shoulders). - o Suction only infants in distress, until airway is clear of all secretions. - P If the newborn delivers with meconium-stained amniotic fluid, but is vigorous, with strong respirations, good muscle tone, and heart rate > 100 BPM; follow the same suctioning procedures as for infants with clear fluid. - P If the newborn delivers with meconium-stained amniotic fluid and is depressed, has poor respiratory effort, decreased muscle tone, or heart rate < 100 BPM; suction before taking other resuscitative steps. - P Bulb suctioning is preferred.
 Mechanical suction may be used on infants only if the suction pressure does not exceed 100 mmHg or 136 cmH2O. - P If drying and suctioning has not provided enough tactile stimulation, try flicking the infant's feet or rubbing the infant's back.
 If this stimulation does not improve the infant's breathing, then BVM assist may be necessary. - P Avoid direct application of cool oxygen to infant's facial area as may cause respiratory depression due to a strong mammalian dive reflex present immediately after birth. - P Use length-based resuscitation tape (e.g., Broselow Tape).